 ALASTAIR HOPWOOD focuses his practice on complex commercial litigation, arbitration, and contentious regulatory work, including cross-border investigations.
 Alastair acts primarily for clients in the banking, financial services, insurance, and reinsurance sectors in relation to matters which are often multi-jurisdictional.

-Alastair is recognized in The Legal 500 UK 2023 for Banking Litigation and Commercial Litigation, sources from the 2022 edition highlight him as a “very calm and strategic thinker.”
+Alastair is ranked “Next Generation Partner” for Commercial Litigation: Premium and is also recommended for Banking Litigation and White-Collar Crime by The Legal 500 UK 2024.
+The 2023 edition recognized him for Banking Litigation and Commercial Litigation, sources from the 2022 edition highlight him as a “very calm and strategic thinker.”

 Representative matters include acting for: